Softpanorama

 Fdisk usage is well described in Linux Partition HOWTO ( Partitioning with fdisk) and Novell article Manually Partitioning Your Hard Drive with fdisk.

-Here is the information form HOWTO:
+Here is the information from the HOWTO:

 This section shows you how to actually partition your hard drive with the fdisk utility.
 Linux allows only 4 primary partitions.
 You can have a much larger number of logical partitions by sub-dividing one of the primary partitions.
 Only one of the primary partitions can be sub-divided.